opencast/opencast-docker/docker-compose/README.md

-communication between the nodes will then be routed via this point (hence the `EXPORT` on ports `8081` and `8082`). `docker-compose` does not provide a (known) way of doing this automatically, so the user needs to find such a suitable hostname or IP address themselves and export it to a environment variable.
+communication between the nodes will then be routed via this point (hence the `EXPORT` on ports `8081` and `8082`). `docker-compose` does not provide a (known) way of doing this automatically, so the user needs to find such a suitable hostname or IP address themselves and export it to an environment variable.
 This environment variable is then used in the docker-compose file to build valid URLs that fulfill the special requirements.